• Skip to primary navigation

 This Easy Scottish Red Lentil Soup recipe from Farmersgirl Kitchen, is a great tasting lentil soup, made using a few simple ingredients.
 I really enjoy a simple red lentil soup, it is a soup I make often at home and I always cook extra for the freezer.

-For a different twist on a simple onion soup recipe, there is our Garlic Soup.
+For a different twist on a simple onion soup recipe, there is my Garlic Soup recipe which I created for my friend Claire.
 It is made in a similar fashion to the French onion soup, the garlic is cooked in a simple broth based soup.

 Another simple chicken soup recipe is this Chicken, Peanut & Lentil Soup from Feast Glorious Feast.